On the Benefit of Nonlinear Control for Robust Logarithmic Growth: Coin Flipping Games as a Demonstration Case: Examples: Optimal Nonlinear Controller

 Next, we note that the desired optimization with respect $(a,b,c)$ above can be solved by maximizing three separate single-variable strictly concave functions; each of functions is of the form~$f(x) = \alpha\log(1+x) + \beta\log(1-x)$ with unconstrained maximum, obtained by setting the derivative to zero, given by~$x^* = (\alpha - \beta)/(\alpha + \beta)$.
-Then, we simply observe that the budget-constrained optimum is also~$x^*$ because in all three cases above,~$\alpha$ and~$\beta$ are such that~$|x^*| \leq 1$\footnote{It is important to note this simple argument for this 2-step problem is also important in the proof for the general case of~$n > 2$ in the theorem to follow}.
+Then, we simply observe that the budget-constrained optimum is also~$x^*$ because in all three cases above,~$\alpha$ and~$\beta$ are such that~$|x^*| \leq 1$.
 Based on these considerations, we immediately arrive at a unique maximizing solution~$a = 0; b = \frac{1}{3};c =-\frac{1}{3}$.
 In other words, it is optimal to skip the first bet, and bet $1/3$ of the account value on heads if the first toss comes up to be heads ($X_0=1$), and bet $1/3$ of the account value on tails if the first toss comes up to be tails ($X_0=-1$).
-Furthermore, via a straightforward substitution we obtain~$ELG_{K^*}= \frac{1}{3}\log\frac{32}{27}\approx 0.0566.$ For comparison purposes, thee optimal static linear controller is degenerate; i.e.,~ $K_0^*=0$; i.e., no bets are made resulting in~$ELG_{K_0^*}=0$.
+Furthermore, via a straightforward substitution we obtain~$\ELG_{K^*}= \frac{1}{3}\log\frac{32}{27}\approx 0.0566.$ Note that the optimal static \emph{linear} controller from Lemma~1 is degenerate: $K_0^*=0$ and $\ELG_{K_0^*}=0$ (no bets are made).